 Surplus Birds for sale

 Each year I have surplus species available for sale.
-All of the offspring I raise are closed banded and full-winged.
+All of the offspring I raise are seamless banded and full-winged.
 If you are interested in any species, I recommend you contact me through the form below to be placed on my waiting list.
 I will be screening buyers to make sure my birds are going to suitable homes.
 I put lots of time and resources into raising quality young so that others can enjoy these fabulous species as much as I do.

 Shipping Live birds